isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-have-wings/index.md

 Do bed bugs have wings?
 No - bed bugs have no wings - but you can identify them with their oval, flat any tiny body measuring about 1/4 inches but have wing pads as opposed to having fully-functional wings.
 Adult bed bugs can be seen with your naked eyes, but babies and nymphs will mainly exist in clusters - you'll find both on crevices and cracks.
 Bed bugs measure roughly the size of an apple seed or a pinhead.

-However, [bed bug eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/) are off-white in color and only exist in clusters.
+However, [bed bug eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/)are off-white in color and only exist in clusters.